abrhamadddis/DataTalks-Data-engineering-Training/README.md

 ## Final Project

 The culmination of all directories is applied in a real-world scenario.
-Check out the final project implementation in the [DataTalks Final Project Repository](https://github.com/yourusername/datatalks-final-project).
+Check out the final project implementation in the [DataTalks Capstone Project Repository](https://github.com/abrhamadddis/london-cycling-active-travel-insights-data-pipeline).

 ## Getting Started